thesixtium/AWSDeepracer/README.md

 # AWSDeepracer

 ## Description
 This is a culmination of all my reward functions for [Amazon's DeepRacer](https://student.deepracer.com/) competition.
+See a video on it [here](https://www.youtube.com/watch?v=-gn2pBuBD0c&t=1s)
 Revisions:
 * **Model-attempt-03** - 	01:22.261 (Top 28.7% of participants)